Reckziegel/FFP/README.md

 The package `ffp` comes with five functions to extract probabilities from the historical scenarios:

--   `exp_smoothing()`: accounts for the time-changing nature of volatility by giving more weight to recent observations;
+-   `exp_decay()`: accounts for the time-changing nature of volatility by giving more weight to recent observations;
 -   `crisp()`: selects scenarios where a certain logical macroeconomic statement is satisfied;
 -   `kernel_normal()`: generalizes the `crisp` condition by wrapping